dawidbladek0831/f22/.doc/doc.md

 | Identity and Access Management (IAM) system | System responsible for authentication and user management. |

 ## 5.1.
 Level 1: Container Level - Feedback System
+The Feedback System is a microservice that provides feedback capabilities for various "domain objects" within a larger ecosystem.
+A domain object is a target entity identified by a domainObjectType (e.g., "POST") and a domainObjectId (a unique ID within that type).
+The system allows users to express their opinions through reactions, ratings, and comments.
+- A Reaction is an interaction like 'LIKE' or 'DISLIKE'.
+- A Rating is a numerical score from 1 to 5.
+- A Comment is a text message attached to a domain object.

+The system serves as a Resource Server, utilizing scopes to manage access permissions for these feedback types.

 This diagram provides a clear overview of the system's major deployable units and their communication pathways.

 ![Alt text](./export/diagram-container_feedbackSystem.drawio.png)